 3. Use toothpaste with fluoride

-Fluoride is an important ingredient in toothpaste because it helps strengthen the teeth.
-It can reverse early signs of tooth decay such as weakened spots in the enamel or exposed roots that could eventually become cavities.
+Toothpaste contains fluoride because it helps strengthen teeth and can also reverse early signs of tooth decay such as weakened spots in the enamel or exposed roots that could eventually become cavities.

 4. Limit sugar intake, including sugary drinks

 Bacteria love to feed on sugar, so a diet rich in sugar contributes to higher amounts of bacteria in the mouth.
 Sugar is a high energy source, so more sugar equals more bacteria, especially when it is not removed by brushing.
 Reducing the amount of sugar in your diet will help keep oral bacteria at controllable levels.